reggieray/regis-pay/README.md

 ### Steps

-1. Run the services as mentioned in the prerequisites.

-2. Run the solution from Visual Studio, which should start the three programs, `Api`, `ChangeFeed` and `EventConsumer`.
+1. Run the solution from Visual Studio, `Api`, `ChangeFeed` and `EventConsumer` should be set up as the start up projects.

 ## Manually Testing